adam-lynch/gulp-bless/README.md

 **bless(options)**.
 The (optional) `options` argument is passed on to [bless.js](https://github.com/paulyoung/bless.js).
 You can also include a `log` option to control whether Gulp should log output which defaults to `false` (this isn't passed to `bless.js`).

+An exclude option is also not passed to bless.
+It's a glob that, when matched, just passes files through unchanged.

 Bless' options are listed here: [paulyoung/bless.js/blob/master/bin/blessc#L10](https://github.com/paulyoung/bless.js/blob/master/bin/blessc#L10).
 For example, if you didn't want the first CSS chunk / "blessed" file to `@import` the others, then you'd do this: